-Firefighters in Greece struggle to control blazes in country’s northeast and near Athens
+Firefighters in Greece struggle to control wildfires, including the EU’s largest blaze on record

 Shipping traffic through the Dardanelles Strait, a major maritime thoroughfare linking the Aegean Sea with the Sea of Marmara, was being partially restored to one lane only, after being completely suspended as fire-dousing aircraft use the waterway to pick up water.

-Yumakli said another fire in central Turkey has also been brought under control and there were no other active wildfires in the country Thursday.
+Yumakli said there were no other active wildfires in the country Thursday.

 Two large fires in Portugal and a smaller one in Italy were brought under control by Thursday, those countries’ authorities said, but temperatures – and the risk of new fires – remained high.

-Suzan Fraser in Ankara, Turkey, Barry Hatton in Lisbon, Portugal and Colleen Barry in Milan contributed to this report.
+Suzan Fraser in Ankara, Turkey, Raf Casert in Brussels, Barry Hatton in Lisbon, Portugal and Colleen Barry in Milan contributed.